 Further information on the Licensing process is available on the License Applications page.

-This stage 3 approval process will also include, evaluation and approval of the licensee’s Environmental, Health and Safety Management Systems, monitoring plans, shut down and decommissioning plans, environmental assessments, environmental management plans, rehabilitation plans, cultural heritage assessments and emergency response procedures that are critical to the demonstrable achievement of the SEO.
+This stage 3 approval process included, evaluation and approval of the licensee’s Environmental, Health and Safety Management Systems, monitoring plans, shut down and decommissioning plans, environmental assessments, environmental management plans, rehabilitation plans, cultural heritage assessments and emergency response procedures that are critical to the demonstrable achievement of the SEO.
 Further information on Stage 3 approvals are provided within the assessment report.

-Each phase for approval, along with a respective decision or indicative assessment progress and date, will be provided in the table below.
+The stage 3 approval process was undertaken in three phases.
+Each phase for approval, along with the respective decision and date, is provided in the table below.

 |Phases for Approval||Decision Reached||Date|